LinkedEarth/RLeapFROGS/slides/chapter5_02_intro_github.md

 ---
 ## Cloning and Forking

 Making a copy of a public repository can be useful in many circumstances.
-There are two ways to do this.
+There are two ways to do this: <em>Clonin</em>g and <em>Forking</em>.

 ---